 - Agreeing to disagree respectfully.

-6 | Inform participants that you expect employees to resolve conflict proactively as adults.
+6 | Inform participants that you expect employees to resolve conflict proactively as adults by:

-- Let the team know that you will not choose sides.
+- Stating you will not choose sides.

-7 | Reassure both parties of your faith in their ability to resolve their differences
+7 | Reassure both parties of your faith in their ability to resolve their differences by:

 - Set a time to review progress.

 Without a doubt, a leader's ability to effectively and efficiently manage conflict resolution will profoundly affect the culture and overall productivity of the business.
 Start today by reflecting and practising the steps above consistently in your workplace.
 It will make a monumental difference in your leadership skills and your team's resolution skills.
 Connect with me for support to develop these skills; discover my consulting opportunities and emotional intelligence assessments and training.

 This article was originally published on October 14, 2017, and has been updated (October 2021).

 Are you Emotionally Intelligent?